Yichuans/datasheet/content/pelican_Wadden_Sea_Extension_FINAL.md

 MANAGEMENT CONSTRAINTS
 ----------------------

 The tourist and recreational activities in and adjacent to the property are, as appropriate, comprehensively regulated.
 It is difficult if not impossible to determine the carrying capacity of an area like the property, which is so vast and complex, but it is justified to state in general that recreational activities are so well regulated and managed that they do not cause any adverse impact on the property.
-It is perfectly capable of absorbing the current and, possibly, an increased activity level in the future.
+It is perfectly capable of absbing the current and, possibly, an increased activity level in the future.
 On the contrary, while the property attracts many tourists because they want to enjoy the unique nature, the silence and the scenic beauty, they contribute to a significant extent to the comprehension of the natural values of the area, and in a wider sense to the protection and conservation of the Wadden Sea and the well being of those who live in the region.

 Within the property, a zoning system is applied which regulates access and recreational boating in time and space.
 The most sensitive areas, such as the breeding and resting areas for birds and seals, are closed the whole or part of the year.
 Also, regulations and a code of conduct apply for falling dry with recreational boats.
 Voluntary agreements exist between yachting associations and the nature protection authorities to provide additional protection and prevent disturbance in those areas where access is not prohibited.
 Tidal flat walking is basically only allowed with a permit and on designated routes.
 Speed limits have been imposed for recreational boating for the largest part of the property.
 The use of jet skis, water skis and similar equipment is basically prohibited or confined to smaller designated areas within the property.